 Best practices include proper bine selection and training date.

 Bine selection is critical.
 Crowns will produce a multitude of bines each spring.
-Early vigorous growth appear purple and is more rigid and often hollow.
-By selecting more succulent secondary shoots, growers can increase cropload and limit the risk of bines breaking in wind events.
-Producers should select pristine bines of a similar height.
-The number of trained bines is also important and will vary by variety.
-In general, training two to four bines per string has resulted in the greatest yields.
+Early vigorous growth tends to be rigid and brittle (Figure 2), and can result in bines with long internodes that are not conducive to maximizing yield.
+By selecting more uniform and secondary shoots, growers can increase cropload and limit the risk of bines breaking in wind events.
+Producers should select succulent bines of similar height (approximately 2 feet).
+Selecting the appropriate number of bines is important and can vary by cultivar.
+For most cultivars, training 2 to 4 bines per string will result in the greatest yields.

 While there are many important best management practices involved in the production of hops, one of the most crucial is training date.
-Rybacek (1991) cites data from a long term experiment in Steknik (Bohemia) 50.3 degrees N, 13.6 degrees E that shows the optimum training date is approximately May 12.
+Rybacek (1991) cites data from a long-term experiment in Steknik (Bohemia) 50.3° N, 13.6° E that shows the optimum training date for Saaz is approximately May 12 (Figure 3).
 While delayed training tended to reduce cone length, it also resulted in increased cone density and thus overall yield.
-Since young hop shoots are affected by temperature, in cool, long springs, Rybacek suggests that the best yields will be achieved by training the secondary shoots once they reach around 60 centimeters (24 inches) on average, as opposed to the initial shoots that were exposed to cold temperatures.
+Since young hop shoots are affected by temperature, in cool, long springs, Rybacek suggests that the best yields will be achieved by training the secondary shoots once they reach around 60 centimeters (24 inches) on average, as opposed to the initial shoots that were exposed to

 The date of pruning will play a direct role in determining regrowth and therefore the date of optimum training.
 In general, hops are pruned either chemically or mechanically, three to four weeks prior to training.
 Here in northern Michigan, there may be seasons where the hops do not emerge soon enough or produce enough shoots to prune.
 In years where this is the case, it may be better to forego pruning since doing so could delay the optimum training date and potentially reduce yield.